tagohd/mono/Characters/James Redawić/James's Excuse.md

 [Sudo]:  Yeah, that's a good way of looking at it too.
 Basically my first response: Magic doesn't work that way.
 Oh, here's a thought:

 >[!idea] Anyone *can* use magic, but few know it even exists
 >Maybe magic was only recently discovered, given that it exists on [[Mana Plane|a separate plane of reality]].
 Or perhaps magic users try to keep its existence a secret because of how dangerous it is.
 You know, the whole "tearing apart the fabric of reality" thing.
+And it's kind of a last resort because of how dangerous it is.
+I'll expand on this more under [[Magic]].

 >[!idea] Furthermore, magic is kind of a last resort.
 >Again, because of how dangerous it can be, even the most skilled users try to limit how often they use it.
 >
 >Maybe there are some in-game consequences, too.
 You've played OneShot, right?
-Maybe if you use magic too much, it

-[Sudo]: Maybe I should put this under [[Magic]] instead.
+Maybe if you use magic too much, you can see it start to corrupt reality; weird glitchy things start showing up, and maybe certain areas become inaccessible.
+(Probably nothing that would soft-lock you unless you're *really* overusing it.)
+But it starts out subtle—most players might not even notice it—then ramps up the more you use it.

+[Sudo]: I was thinking, "Okay, maybe we go with the first idea.
+James can't do it because he's in a wheelchair."
+And then I had the image of him, like, getting into a wheelchair van, but I thought, "Wouldn't there be a better, more magical solution?"

 %%
-sudoMinor:: Replied
+sudoMajor:: Some new ideas about magic
+Priority:: 1
-#minorChange #unseenByLun
+#majorChange #unseenByLun
 %%

 #general #james-redawic #unanswered-questions